A Library of House Assets

-Another quick tutorial on the advantages of using vector art for your game assets.
+Another quick tutorial on the advantages of reusing vector art for your game assets.
+A library of house assets is the result.
 I played around with some simple shapes that would allow me to build a multitude of houses for the background of a game.
-Rather than create each house from scratch, I created a small library of elements that I could quickly drag onto the scene and build the houses by placing, scaling, rotating and colouring those assets.
+Rather than create each house from scratch, I created a small library of elements that I could quickly drag onto the scene.
+That way, I can easily build the houses by placing, scaling, rotating and colouring those assets.

 The video turned out to be a little bit longer than I would have liked – but I hope you like it nevertheless and won’t get bored halfway through.
 I recorded this after a short night and no morning coffee yet – hence a few problems with the controls, my graphic tablet, the recording software and finding my way through inkscape.